matthewwin29/finalchallenge/FinalChallenge.md

 ## **Libraries Installation**

-Below are the libraries needed for the code as well as the steps to import them onto a RaspberryPi 4b running on the Respbian GNU Linux 10 Buster OS onto the polarizer board
+All the libraries used inside the hangman.py script are already inbuilt and thus dont need any external downloads.
+The in-built libraries used are listed below

+- tkinter
+    * used to make the Graphic User Interface(GUI)
+    * used to display the hangman images on the GUI as well as the letter and other function buttons such as 'new game' which resets the game
+- string
+    * used to save and return variables as string format
+    * specifically The ascii() function in the library returns a readable version of any object
+- random
+    * its a random variable generator used in the code to randomly draw different names from my name list in the hangman game

-## Pre-Installation check
+## **Pre-Installation check**

 Before downloading any of the libraries before please ensure that you have the latest version of your pi operating system by going into the terminal and typing